 The words we might choose to study from this passage are – might, perseverance, and destroy.

-Here’s an example of a harder dictation also from the fifth grade American History:
+Here’s an example of a harder dictation also from the Level 5 American History:

 When Tom reached the little isolated frame schoolhouse, he strode in briskly, with the manner of one who had come with all honest speed.
 He hung his hat on a peg and flung himself into his seat with business-like alacrity.